wbnns/wbnns/README.md

 + Wrapped: Wrapped enables digital assets to connect different networks and blockchains beyond the ones they were originally deployed on.

+### Awards

++ Decrypt, 2023 Project of the Year (Base Team): Decrypt is a next-generation media company powered by AI & Web3.

++ Product Hunt, 2018 Crypto Product of the Year (Earn Team): Product Hunt helps users share and discover new products.
+Users submit products which are listed in a linear format by day.
+The site includes a comments system and a voting system similar to Hacker News or Reddit.
+The products with the most votes rise to the top of each day's list.